How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Results

 Note that in this particular realization, the recovered spectra under the CURN and HD models are practically identical (red and orange on Figure \ref{fig:gwb_w_and_wo_cw_corner}).
 This is not particularly surprising, as this forms the basis of the reweighting technique \citep{sophie_resampling}.
 In the presence of an individual binary, the inclusion of correlations does have a small effect on the recovered spectrum (compare black and blue on Figure \ref{fig:gwb_w_and_wo_cw_corner}), but the difference is small enough that the reweighting technique can be effective.

 In addition, the significance of the individual binary does not change significantly after reweighting.
 We show the distribution of some individual binary model parameters on Figure \ref{fig:cw_corner_reweight}.
 Black shows posteriors from the CURN+CW run, while blue shows those reweighted to HD+CW.
 Red indicates the true parameters of the signal.
 In both cases, the binary is clearly detected.
 The reweighted posterior distributions are similar to the original ones, but are less constrained.
-We can also see that while the CURN+CW posteriors fail to recover some of the model parameters, the HD+CW posteriors are generally consistent with those.
-While this needs to be studied in more detail in a systematic injection study, these results are promising for being able to extend the reweighting technique to models including individual binaries.
+We can also see that the recovery of some parameters show non-negligible bias.
+This run is well-converged, and \texttt{QuickCW} has been shown to produce unbiased parameter estimates \citep{nanograv_15yr_cw} on CURN+CW simulations.
+Thus we suspect this bias is due to model mis-specification, e.g.~because the background is modeled with a power-law spectrum, or because we assume there is only one significant binary present.
+In particular, the unmodeled contributions of subdominant binaries at similar frequencies could potentially result in strong biases in some parameters as the sampler tries to adjust the model to fit contributions from more than one binary.
+In this particular realizations there are three binaries with frequencies within $1/(2T_{\rm obs})\simeq2$ nHz, and amplitudes within a factor of three of the loudest binary.
+This effect is being investigated in a follow-up systematic injection study, where we analyze a large number of realizations under the CURN+CW model.
+If this bias is indeed the result of the single-binary assumption, an analysis modeling multiple binaries simultaneously could alleviate the problem.
+An efficient implementation of such an analysis is under development based on an existing multi-binary pipeline (\texttt{BayesHopper}, \citealt{BayesHopper}) and techniques from the efficient single-binary \texttt{QuickCW} algorithm \citep{QuickCW}.